TruebitProtocol/truebit-eth/README.md

 ### "Connect to the network"

 One must simultaneously run [Geth](https://geth.ethereum.org/) and [IPFS](https://ipfs.io/) nodes to communicate with the blockchain and collect data submitted to the network, respectively.
-When you start up a new Truebit container, run IPFS in the background:
+When you start up a new Truebit container, run IPFS in the background with the following command.
 ```
-( ipfs daemon & )
+bash startup.sh
 ```
 You can terminate IPFS at any time by typing `ipfs shutdown`.
 Geth demands more nuanced interaction.
 Below we'll connect to Truebit on the Görli testnet.
 Connecting on Ethereum mainnet is quite similar.
 Truebit-OS automatically detects which blockchain network you are connected to.